rstrotmann/nif/docs/reference/derive_cfb.md

-# Extract the individual baseline value and change from baseline for an analyte
+# Calculate change from baseline

 Extract the individual baseline value and change from baseline for an analyte